jadmaza/amakan/TRADEMARKS.md

-Amakan is a trademark of John David Maza (2022).
+Amakan is a trademark of Jad Maza (2022).